Ascace/BabylonIOSPrjF2025/README.md

 - Edit their existing profile
 - Browse all of our products
 - Add them to their personal cart
 - Checkout

-Allowing to to add their address and payment information so they can pay for and receive the products they'd like to purchase.
+Allowing the user to add their address and payment information so they can pay for and receive the products they'd like to purchase.